RetroDECK/ES-DE/INSTALL-DEV.md

 [RapidJSON](http://rapidjson.org)

-For RapidJSON you don't need to compile, you just need the include files:
+For RapidJSON you don't need to compile anything, you just need the include files.

+At the time of writing, the latest release v1.1.0 generates some compiler warnings on Windows, but this can be avoided by using the latest available code from the master branch:

 ```
 git clone git://github.com/Tencent/rapidjson.git
-cd rapidjson
-git checkout v1.1.0
 ```